Rádio Comercial

 Rádio Comercial is a commercial radio station in Portugal aimed at young people and adults.
 It has a broad format including contemporary, pop and rock music.
 It is among the most listened to radio stations in the country.

 History

+The station can trace its roots to Rádio Clube Português (RCP), a very important and influential station founded in 1930.
+RCP existed until 1975, when it was nationalized as part of the Carnation Revolution and subsequently swallowed into RDP.
+The FM network became RDP Programa 3 and the AM network, RDP Programa 4.

-Rádio Comercial was born on March 12, 1979, as a subsidiary of Rádiodifusão Portuguesa.
+Rádio Comercial was born on March 12, 1979, as a subsidiary of Rádiodifusão Portuguesa, replacing the former RDP networks.
 The name was chosen because it was the only RDP station to allow adverts at the time.

+In the 1980s, the former Programa 3 was Comercial Onda Média, while the former Programa 4 was Comercial FM Estéreo.
+Comercial was in constant growth until the consolidation of local stations in the sector at the end of the decade.
+It was already leading the radio ratings in some sectors, largely due to its urban characteristics.
+Unlike Antena 1, which focused more on football, Rádio Comercial covered other sports that were easily ignored, such as tennis.
+In 1986, it was the first Portuguese station to use a helicopter for its traffic service.

+Rádio Comercial was formally switched off from RDP's auspices in September 1992, six months ahead of its privatization.

-However, the station can trace its roots to Rádio Clube Português (RCP), a very important and influential station founded in 1930.
-RCP existed until 1975, when it was nationalized as part of the Carnation revolution.
-Then, the channel was swallowed into RDP, and was later privatized on March 31, 1993, to the Correio da Manhã newspaper, and later sold to Media Capital and PRISA, in 1997.
+The station was later privatized on March 31, 1993, to the Correio da Manhã newspaper, and later sold to Media Capital and PRISA, in 1997.
 From that time until 2003, the station focused on rock music.
 In 2022, the Media Capital Rádio group, which includes Rádio Comercial, was sold to Bauer Media Group.